danaketh/StellarisDataParser/README.md

 - For example: `tech_lasers_1` becomes "Lasers 1"
 - Point to the game root directory to include localization

+### Technologies showing placeholder values like "$VARIABLE_NAME$"

+- This typically means the localization file is incomplete or a referenced variable is missing
+- The parser automatically resolves variable references, but if a referenced variable doesn't exist in the localization files, it will remain as-is
+- Ensure you're using the latest Stellaris game data
+- Check that all localization files in `localisation/english/` are present and accessible

 ## Dependencies

 - [github.com/lukegb/dds](https://github.com/lukegb/dds) - DDS image format decoder

 ## Version History

+### v1.0.1 (Current)
+- Added recursive variable resolution for localization references
+- Fixed issue where technology names showed placeholders like `$BOARDING_CABLES$`
+- Supports nested variable references (e.g., `$var1$` → `$var2$` → `Final Value`)
+- Added comprehensive unit tests for localization variable resolution
+- Improved documentation for localization features

 ### v1.0.0
 - Initial release